edwarddramirez/svi-dist-fit/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/edwarddramirez/svi-dist-fit/HEAD) [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/license/mit) ![Python](https://img.shields.io/badge/python-3.11.4-blue.svg) ![Repo Size](https://img.shields.io/github/repo-size/edwarddramirez/svi-dist-fit)

 # svi-dist-fit
 Summary notebooks showing how to fit a target distribution with a class of distributions using SVI (via NumPyro).
 Unlike standard SVI, our "data" is a distribution rather than a finite collection of samples.
+This is the first time fitting distributions with other distributions is performed using SVI-type optimization.

 # Notebooks
 1. `01_kl_simple.ipynb` - Fitting a parametric model with another parametric model